SolidAlloy/GenericUnityObjects/README.md

 - Implement generic classes that inherit from ScriptableObject or MonoBehaviour (e.g. `class GenericBehaviour<T> : MonoBehaviour { }`).
 - Create assets/components from a context menu and choose the generic argument type in the process.
-- Create object fields for generic Unity.Objects and assigned created assets/components to those fields.
+- Create object fields for generic UnityEngine.Objects and assigned created assets/components to those fields.
-- Instantiate generic Unity.Objects from scripts (but see the limitations.)
+- Instantiate generic UnityEngine.Objects from scripts (but see the limitations.)

 ## How To Install